-The status of the FF-PFA of the affected part within the FF-PFA should be suspended when an outbreak of the target fair fly occur or based on one of the following triggers: detection of an immature specimen of the target half fly, two or more fertile adults as demonstrated by scientific evidence, or an insert and remale within a defined period and distance.
-Suspension may also be applied if procedures are sund to be faulty (for example inadequate trapping, host movement controls or treatments).
+The status of the FF-PFA or the affected part within he FF-Fine should be suspended when an outbreak of the target fruit fly occurs or based on the or the following triggers: detection of an immature specimen of the target fruit fly, two or port fertile adults as demonstrated by scientific evidence, or an inseminated female within a defined period and distance.
+Suspension may also be applied if procedures are found to be faulty (for example inadequate trapping, host movement controls or treatments).

-If the criteria for an outbreak are met, this should result in the implementation of the corrective action plan as specified in this standard and immediate notification to interested importing countries' NPPOs (see ISPM 17:2002).
-The whole or part of the FF-PFA may be suspended or revoked.
-In most cases a suspension radius will delimit the affected part of the FF-PFA.
-The radius will depend on the biology and ecology of the target fruit fly.
-The same radius will generally apply for all FF-PFAs for a given target species unless scientific evidence supports any proposed deviation.
-Where a suspension is put in place, the criteria for lifting the suspension should be made clear.
-Interested importing countries' NPPOs should be informed of any change in FF-PFA status.
+If the criteria for an outbreak are shuld result in the implementation of the corrective action e notification to interested importing countries' NPPOs plan as specified in this standar and immed. (see ISPM 17:2002).
+The wh e or art of the FF-PFA may be suspended or revoked.
+In most cases a affected part of the FF-PFA.
+The radius will depend on the biology suspension radius will delimit t and ecology of the tar e same radius will generally apply for all FF-PFAs for a given t fly target species unless idence supports any proposed deviation.
+Where a suspension is put in ng the suspension should be made clear.
+Interested importing countries' place, the criteria for NPPOs should be informed of any change in FF-PFA status.